 Here’s a particularly fine case of Bad History, showing that while it’s bad enough to modify an ancient text to make it into a precursor of a modern condition, it’s even worse to misread a remedy as a symptom in order to make a historical text do what you want it to do!
 Trotula… Continue reading Making a disease from a remedy: Trotula and vaginismus

 Julia Margaret Cameron’s Hypatia Everything has a history: even menstruation.
 I managed to write an 80,000 word doctoral thesis on menstruation in classical Greece, which just goes to show that there's a story to be told there!
-One of the questions I couldn’t answer was ‘What did women actually do about the bleeding?’
-Did… Continue reading The history of menstruation
+I've shared a few of the weirder beliefs here.
+One of the questions I couldn’t answer in… Continue reading The history of menstruation